-The Company recorded no income tax expense for the three months ended March 31, 2020 and 2019 because the estimated annual effective tax rate was zero.
+The Company recorded no income tax expense for the three and six months ended June 30, 2020 and 2019 because the estimated annual effective tax rate was zero.
 In determining the estimated annual effective income tax rate, the Company analyzes various factors, including projections of the Company's annual earnings and taxing jurisdictions in which the earnings will be generated, the impact of state and local income taxes, the ability to use tax credits and net operating loss carry forwards, and available tax planning alternatives.

-As a result of the passage of the CARES Act, the Company filed a net operating loss carryback claim in the amount of \$1,416,000.
+As a result of the passage of the CARES Act, the Company received \$1,416,000 from the filing of a net operating loss carryback claim.
 The Company is currently evaluating the impact of other provisions of the CARES Act on its accounting for income taxes and does not believe it has a material impact at this time.

-The Company recorded no other federal income tax benefit for both of the three months ended March 31, 2020 and 2019.
+The Company recorded no other federal income tax benefit for both of the three and six months ended June 30, 2020 and 2019.

-As of March 31, 2020 and December 31, 2019, the Company provided a full valuation allowance against its net deferred tax assets since the Company believes it is more likely than not that its deferred tax assets will not be realized.
+As of June 30, 2020, and December 31, 2019, the Company provided a full valuation allowance against its net deferred tax assets since the Company believes it is more likely than not that its deferred tax assets will not be realized.